tung/ruggrogue/book/saving-and-loading.md

 save_named_unique<_, GameSeed>(world, &mut writer, "GameSeed")?;
 ```

-To avoid having to specify the type name of the unique twice, the `save_game` function instead uses a helper macro named `save_unique!`, which shortens the above to this:
+To avoid having to specify the type name of the unique twice, the `save_game` function instead uses a helper macro named `save_unique!`, shortening the above to:

 ```rust,ignore
 save_unique!(GameSeed, world, &mut writer)?;
 ```

-While the `save_named_unique` function writes a single line for a unique, the `save_named_storage` function instead writes multiple lines for a given component type, one of each individual component.
+While the `save_named_unique` function writes a single line for a unique, the `save_named_storage` function instead writes multiple lines for a given component type, one for each individual component.
 Used as-is, it would look like this:

 ```rust,ignore